These Lunch Lady Peanut Butter Bars are the EXACT recipe they once served in high school!

 - Bake for 15 minutes and remove from oven.

-- Let cool until peanut butter has set up.
+- Then let the bars cool until peanut butter has set up.

 - While cooling, mix together frosting ingredients with a hand mixer until smooth and spread on top of bars.